kenplusplus/clr-distro-factory-tekton/README.md

-# Host Clear Linux* Downstream on Cloud Native Stack
+# Host Clear Linux* Downstream on Kubernete & Tekton Pipeline

 [clr-distro-factory-tool](https://github.com/clearlinux/clr-distro-factory) is the tool for maintaining downstream, which include several scripts for koji, release, watch pipeline (Note: the pipeline here is not equal the pipeline definition in tekton).